wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Replies coming from servers not supporting edns-client-subnet or otherwise not containing an edns-client-subnet option SHOULD be considered as containing a SCOPE NETMASK of 0 (e.g., cache the result for 0.0.0.0/0 or ::/0) for all the supported families.
+   Replies coming from servers not supporting edns-client-subnet or otherwise not containing an edns-client-subnet option SHOULD be considered as containing a SCOPE PREFIX-LENGTH of 0 (e.g., cache the result for 0.0.0.0/0 or ::/0) for all the supported families.

    In any case, the response from the resolver to the client MUST NOT contain the edns-client-subnet option if none was present in the